Posted: 10/09/2009 | October 9th, 2009

-The fires were everywhere, destroying everything in its path as the bombs continued to fall overhead.
+The fires were everywhere, destroying everything in their paths as the bombs fell overhead.
 When it was over, there was nothing left except empty craters and a people looking to rebuild.

-Unlike many other Dutch cities, Rotterdam was completely destroyed during the WWII.
-But it turned the end of the war into a chance to rebuild itself into a modern city and shed its old 17th century look.
-Now, Rotterdam is filled with steel buildings, wide streets, high rises, and other signs of modernity that many of the other cities in Holland lack.
+Unlike many other Dutch cities, Rotterdam was completely destroyed during World War II.
+But it turned the end of the war into a chance to rebuild itself into a modern city and shed its old 17th-century look.
+Now Rotterdam is filled with steel buildings, wide streets, high-rises, and other signs of modernity that many other cities in Holland lack.
 If there was an urban city in the Netherlands, I believe Rotterdam would be it.

-Unlike other Dutch cities that are built around a small center that still makes you feel like you are in Holland’s Golden Age, Rotterdam contains wide streets, no real “center,” few historic buildings, and many high-rises.
-Entering Rotterdam gives you an out of Holland experience.
-Over 40% of Rotterdam’s population is non-Dutch and you won’t see hordes of young stoners cruising coffeeshops and red lights.
+Unlike other Dutch cities that are built around a small center that makes you feel like you’re still in Holland’s Golden Age, Rotterdam contains wide streets, no real “center,” few historic buildings, and many high-rises.
+Entering Rotterdam gives you an out-of-Holland experience.
+Over 40% of Rotterdam’s population is non-Dutch, and you won’t see hordes of young stoners cruising coffeeshops and red lights.

 Rotterdam is most famous for its architecture, with many of the tops firms in Europe headquartered here.
 The city boasts many architecture schools and even a funky architecture museum.
-Around the city, you see a lot of interesting buildings built in a modern style, Dutch style, and that weird 50s industrial style no one is quite sure why people thought looked good.
+Around the city, you see a lot of interesting buildings built in a modern style, the Dutch style, or that weird 50s industrial style no one really likes.
 Since the city is more spread out than it used to be, seeing all the interesting architecture can take awhile as you need to walk around quite a bit.
-My favorites were the Overblaak cubes, the industrial looking building next to it, and the architecture museum.
+My favorites were the Overblaak cubes, the industrial-looking building next to them, and the architecture museum.

-Whereas Amsterdam has canals, historic homes, Van Gogh, and Red lights, Rotterdam has art, festivals, multiculturalism, and architecture.
+Whereas Amsterdam has canals, historic homes, Van Gogh, and the Red Light District, Rotterdam has art, festivals, multiculturalism, and architecture.
 It’s a much more eclectic/arty city than its bigger rival.
-Besides the many architecture schools, there is a big indie culture here and you’ll find many streets dedicated to appealing to those “arty” types.
+Besides the many architecture schools, there’s a big indie culture here, and you’ll find many streets dedicated to appealing to those “arty” types.
 In that spirit, it makes perfect sense that Rotterdam frequently has (free) festivals throughout the year.
 While I was there, there was a jazz festival and the following week some art festival was coming.

-Amsterdam is an expensive place to travel but not Rotterdam.
-Many of the attractions in Rotterdam are only around 5 euros and the museums are free on Wednesday.
+Amsterdam is an expensive place to travel, but not Rotterdam.
+Many of the attractions in Rotterdam are only around five euros, and the museums are free on Wednesday.
 On the weekends you can visit the large market near the Blaak metro stop.
 It’s a great way to get cheap food and mix with the locals.
 For a great view of Rotterdam, head down to the Euromast.
 This is the tallest structure in the city and provides a great view of the surrounding area.
 You can even see Den Haag from it!
-The tower has a great audio guide telling you the history of the city and, on some days, lets you even rappel down it.
+The tower has a great audio guide telling you the history of the city, and on some days, you even rappel down the tower.

 One thing to skip — the Rotterdam Museum.
 I always visit historical museums.
 You can’t tell where the city is now if you don’t know its past.
-I’ve seen some bad ones but this one was awful.
-It’s a video tour that requires you to watch each video before you move on so you can’t go at your own pace.
+I’ve seen some bad ones, but this one was awful.
+It’s a video tour that requires you to watch each video before you move on, so you can’t go at your own pace.
 That wouldn’t be such a problem if the video had English subtitles.
 It doesn’t.
-It is all in Dutch.
+It’s all in Dutch.
 Rotterdam has some great museums.
 This was not one of them.